What is Radial Keratotomy Surgery?

 Is Radial Keratotomy the Same as LASIK?

 Both radial keratotomy and LASIK correct refractive errors.
-However, beyond this, there are many differences between the two vision correction procedures.
+However, there are many differences between the two vision correction procedures.

 LASIK is a less invasive yet more accurate procedure than radial keratotomy.
-It does not have as long a recovery time as radial keratotomy, and complications are less likely.
+It has a shorter recovery time and less risk of complications.

 An eye surgeon may not prescribe LASIK for individuals who underwent radial keratotomy and now face a deterioration in vision problems.
 Instead, photorefractive keratectomy may be a more suitable and less invasive procedure in these cases.
 It is best to consult a surgeon to understand all options available.